claudioSimeoni/notes/00_Algorithms&DataStructures/DS2_RANGE.md

 The idea behind is that you store for each index i of the array, the sum of ranges starting from it with length 2 * k, these are log n ranges for each index and can be computed in O(n * log n) recursively.
 Now every range query can be computed in O(1) by merging two ranges, note that we can do so because of idempotence.

 *A cool thing is that you can build using a bit or a segment a weakened **Order statistic tree** (a ds that is like a set but supporting finding the position of an element and finding the ith element), the size N must be treatable.
 The first can be achieved by querying on a range, while the second one needs (log n) ^ 2 because you also binary search*

+>A quite strange way to solve range minimum queries is to build the **cartesian tree** and then to answer queries you find the lca between the numbers at the borders of the subarray.